 • The Honors College, which includes accelerated classes and special lectures from scholars and artists in different fields

 • 100+ study abroad options across 45 countries

 • Dual-degree and credential programs for Business, Economics, Nursing, Psychology, teaching, and more

-• Black Living-Learning Community: Explore the intellectual and political history of Black Americans and engage with the local Black community in the Bay Area.
+• Marshall-Riley Living Learning Community: Explore the intellectual and political history of Black Americans and engage with the local Black community in the Bay Area.

 • Martín-Baró Scholars: Examine social justice issues in San Francisco through classroom assignments and a service learning project.